jeffellin/hugo-site/content/posts/2020-05-26-Observing spring boot applications with Wavefront.md

 draft = "true"
 +++

 # Observing spring boot applications with Wavefront.

-Wavefront is a Software as a Service produc (SaaS) part of the new Tanzu portfolio of products from VMware.
-It enables monitoring of applications.
-Unlike prometheus the datbase is entirely managed for you.
-While prometheus may work well during initial setup it quickly can become overwelmed by mountains of production data.
+Wavefront is a Software as a Service (SaaS) product part of the new Tanzu portfolio of products from VMware.
+It enables the monitoring of applications.
+Unlike Prometheus, the database is entirely managed for you.
+While Prometheus may work well during the initial setup, it quickly can become overwhelmed by mountains of production data.

 Wavefront has several components.

 * The Wavefront SaaS Product
 * The Wavefront proxy
-* SDKs and Integrtions.
+* SDKs and Integrations.

-Working with integrations in wavefront gives plenty of visibility into container level metrics like memory or cpu.
-In many cases it is worthwhile to look deeper.
-This is where instrumenting your appication can help.
+Working with integrations in Wavefront gives plenty of visibility into container level metrics like memory or CPU..
+It has out of the box observability of Cloud Foundry, Kubernetes, Redis, and many more.

-* Micrometer
-* Spring Boot Wavefront
-* The starter
+The best part about Wavefront is that there is now a freemium offering.
+This offering doesn't even require a sign-up.

+In many cases, it is worthwhile to look deeper.
+Instrumenting your application can help.
+With Spring Boot Actuator and Micrometer collecting internal metrics is simple as adding some project dependencies.

-## How to setup your boot project
+## How to set up your boot project

-Prequisites
+Prerequisites

   * Spring Boot 2.3 or lat4er
+  * Project Configured with Spring Boot Actuator

-If you are startinga. new project the Spring Initializer can be used.
-Under application dependencies you can select "Wavefront".
-This will setup your skeleton project with everything you need to start.
+If you are starting a new project, the Spring Initializer can be used to quickly generat4e the project scaffolding.
+Under application dependencies, you can select "Wavefront."
+Selecting this dependency adds the proper dependencies to your project.with everything you need to start.

-If you are adding the starter to your existing project there are a few things to add to your maven pom.
+There are a few things to add to your maven pom if you are adding the starter to your existing project.
+The Spring Pet Clinic is an excellent place to start if you want to work with a fully built out application.

 1. Check your spring version.
 You need at least version 2.3.0 or later.